agoda-com/standards-c-sharp/docs/services/framework-abstractions.md

     public void Save(Customer entity)
     {
         // Now, we've isolated ourselves from the underlying framework, allowing our
-        // code to also be run from a Windows service, a console application, etc.
+        // code to be run from a Windows service, a console application, etc.
         // Further, we've eliminated the trainwreck above, so our class becomes much more
         // straightforward to test.
         entity.CreatedBy = userContext.Username;